KI-22/FocusFinder/README.md

 - NUnit
 - Playwright
 - Render
+- API

 For myself, I primarily worked with C#, HTML and .net for this project, but also helped my co-workers with the other aspects too.

 Although we were given the option to use our choice of language for this project, our group unanimously agreed to use C# (as the main language).
 C# was the main language of the learning module that this final project was a part of and we felt it would be best to both stick with a familiar language.
-This allowed us to explore creating more advanced features, rather than learning a new language.
+This allowed us to explore creating more advanced features, rather than having to learn a new language.

 #### Other tools used included:
 - GitHub